richjenks/wp-localized-content/README.md

 - **`[regional-redirect]`**: Redirect to another location

 To specify an action for a region, add its timezone as an attribute and the result as its value.

+Note that it will use the first match, so put the most specific options first, e.g. "Europe_London" before "Europe".